 Windshield repair resins come in a variety of colors, viscosities and qualities but most have one thing in common; they contain acrylic acid.
+Acrylic acid can cause a sensitivity to windshield repair resins.
 Acrylic acid etches the glass to provide maximum adhesion.
-Because the number one goal of windshield repair is to restore the structural integrity of the glass, the resin’s ability to bond with the glass is very important.
+Because the number one goal of windshield repair is to restore the structural integrity of the glass, the resin’s ability to bond with the glass is crucial.

 Delta Kits offers acid-free resins.
 While you should still take precautions to avoid getting these resins on your skin, acid free resins are less likely to cause a hyper-sensitivity.
-A slightly lower bonding strength is the trade off for using an acid free resin, but one that many windshield repair technicians, especially those who have experienced hyper-sensitivity, are willing to accept.
-Keep in mind, acid free resins can still damage paint and upholstery so best practices for protecting your customer’s vehicle must still be adhered to.
+A slightly lower bonding strength is the trade off for using an acid free resin.
+One that many windshield repair technicians, especially those who have experienced hyper-sensitivity, are willing to accept.
+Keep in mind, acid free resins can still damage paint and upholstery.
+So, best practices for protecting your customer’s vehicle must still be adhered to.

-This issue is far more complex than just deciding to choose acid-free or to stick with an acid based windshield repair resin; there are many other variables to consider.
-Always buy a high quality resin product from a manufacturer with a reputation for selling safe products.
-Saving a few cents on every repair is not worth risking your health for and inexpensive resin products often contain a very high concentrate of acrylic acid or other chemicals that greatly increase the chances of developing hyper-sensitivity.
-Delta Kits acid based resins have a unique combination of ingredients that include a very low concentration of acrylic acid, resulting in exceptional bonding strength with minimal health risks.
-Therefore, very few Delta Kits users find the need to use acid free resins unless they have used other brands of windshield repair resin that caused skin irritation prior to switching to Delta Kits resins.
+This issue is far more complex than just deciding to choose acid-free or to stick with an acid-based windshield repair resin.
+There are many other variables to consider.
+Always buy a high-quality resin product from a manufacturer with a reputation for selling safe products.
+Saving a few cents on every repair is not worth risking your health for and inexpensive resin.
+Products often contain a very high concentrate of acrylic acid or other chemicals that greatly increase the chances of developing hyper-sensitivity.
+Delta Kits acid-based resins have a unique combination of ingredients that include a very low concentration of acrylic acid.
+Resulting in exceptional bonding strength with minimal health risks.
+Therefore, very few Delta Kits users find the need to use acid free resins unless they have used other brands of windshield repair resin that causes skin irritation before switching to Delta Kits resins.

-In conclusion, the best practice is to always use nitrile gloves and/or another barrier product formulated to protect your skin from acids when working with windshield repair resins and always use a high quality resin product from a trusted supplier.
-Should you ever develop sensitivity to acid-based resins, acid-free resins are an option that will allow you to continue working and providing a quality service.
+In conclusion, the best practice is to always use nitrile gloves and/or another barrier product formulated to protect your skin from acids.
+This is imperative when working with windshield repair resins and always use a high-quality resin product from a trusted supplier.
+Should you ever develop sensitivity to acid-based resins, acid-free resins are an option that will allow you to continue working and providing a quality service?
 Free samples of acid-free resin are available upon request from Delta Kits.